antongolub/npm-registry-firewall/README.md

 }
 ```

-You can also specify a `registry` option to override the inherited value.
+You can also specify the `registry` option to override the inherited value.
 ```js
 {
   plugin: [['npm-registry-firewall/audit', {